meganchenaz/Shark-and-Human-Tracking/README.md

 # Shark-and-Human-Tracking
+CSCI 153 final project
-program that identifies and tracks sharks and humans in consecutive frames of a drone video sequence; CSCI 153 final project
+program that identifies and tracks sharks and humans in consecutive frames of a drone video sequence